hetida/hetida-designer/docs/structuring_exceptions.md

         super().__init__(msg, **kwargs)
 ```

-The most common mistake to directly return the result instead of a dictionary with the component output names as keys
+The most common errors, namely the direct return of the result instead of a dictionary with the component output names as keys

 ```python
 return series.mean()
 ```

-or a misspelled output name, e.g. due to a changed output name, which has not yet been updated in the output dictionary
+or a misspelled output name, e.g. due to a changed output name that has not yet been updated in the output dictionary,

 ```python
 return {"mean": series.mean()}
 ```

-will result in a `RuntimeExecutionError`:
+result in a `RuntimeExecutionError`:

 ```json
 "error": {